MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 1. [Formatting](#formatting)
 1. [Integrating it all together: Paired exercise](#integrating-it-all-together-paired-exercise)

-Recall that our  goal is to generate a report which analyses how environmental conditions change microbial communities in Lake Ontario
+Recall that our  goal is to generate a report which analyses how environmental conditions change microbial communities in Lake Ontario.

 > ## Discussion
 > How do you usually share data analyses with your collaborators?
 Add your usual workflow to the Etherpad.